 Types of life insurance for seniors

-Broadly speaking, there are two main types of best life insurance for seniors in Canada — whole life (which includes simplified and guaranteed life insurance), and term life insurance.
+Broadly speaking, there are two main types of best life insurance for seniors in Canada — whole life (which includes simplified and guaranteed insurance), and term life insurance.
 Both options are available to seniors in Canada, although your age and overall health will impact which type of plan you are eligible for.

 Term life insurance